llttugraz/llt_videotools/vid2oc/doc/vid2oc_v1_0_4.md

 **Auphonic** is an automatic audio post production web service.
 In order to be used with **vid2oc**, an account must be set on auphonic.com.
 Credentials and production preset UUIDs are required.
 The production preset(s) on auphonic.com must be set to produce one ".m4a" audio file output.
 For more information on how to create a custom preset, see Auphonic's [documentation](https://auphonic.com/help/web/index.html).
 **Privacy note:** Care has been taken to ensure that files sent to Auphonic contain no sensitive information in the file name (e.g.: a lecturer's name).
 However, please note that metadata are copied from the source file to the file sent to Auphonic.
 These may potentially contain sensitive information (e.g: a recording device's serial number).

+##What's New
+####v.
+1.0.4
+– adaptation after auphonic.com API change (check file size function; optimised command by omitting "grep" and using only "awk")
 ##Usage
 	~ perl vid2oc.pl -i <input-file> [-o <output-base-name> -f <output-file-format> -vmode <video-mode> -vfscr <custom-screen-video-filters> -vfcam <custom-camera-video-filters> -vf <custom-single-video-filters> -pix_fmt <custom-pixel-format> -nopho -ss <start-time> -to <end-time> -au <auphonic-credentials> -ap <auphonic-preset-uuid> -aq <auphonic-quality>]